What's The Best Age To Buy Long Term Care Insurance

 That's why we are sharing the following information about the best age to apply.
 So this does not happen to you.If you don't want to read the full explanation, we'll tell you that for most people. the best age to apply is in your mid-50s. .
 You can lock in your good health and today there are policies that allow you to buy some coverage now and add to it in future years.

-If you are ready to find out whether you can health qualify for long-term care insurance and to see what coverage costs start the process.
+If you are ready to find out whether you can "health-qualify" for long-term care insurance (meaning meet the insurance company requirements) and to see what coverage costs start the process.
 Click here to complete our simple online questionnaire and be connected with an expert in your area there is never any obligation and the information is free.

 But let's explain why we believe the your mid-50s is the ideal time to buy long-term care insurance.
 We'll even give you a real cost example below.

 Most consumers do not know they must "health qualify" for long-term care insurance.
 There is a saying, your money pays for long-term care insurance - but your health buys it.
 Your health is the single most important factor.
 What does age have to do with health?

 Age And Your Ability To Health Qualify For Long-Term Care Insurance?

 As we age, our health changes.
 And once you reach your 50s it almost never gets better (even if you diet and exercise).
 If you are 50, chances are that you leave your doctor's office with some new prescription in hand.
 That drug may help you live a long life.
 But it's those changes in our health that can make it harder or even impossible for you to health qualify for long-term care insurance.